 We started wrapping our lights around sections of cardboard last year, and let me tell you, it was easy as pie to unravel them when we put up the tree in November.
 Simply take any old piece of cardboard, cut a couple of notches in it, and wrap your lights around it.
 See?
 Easy peasy.
 And no, I’m not a Scrooge.
 We have more than one set of lights… promise.
 I just used one for the photo.

 I do the same with our garlands.
-Wrap the garland around cardboard pieces (or egg carton inserts in this case) to keep them tangle-free.
+Wrap the garland around cardboard pieces (or egg carton inserts in this case since hubs threw out all my cardboard pieces) to keep them tangle-free.